Let-cal/edu-marketplace-ai/README.md

 - An array of mockProducts (educational course objects)
 - A mockUser object with favoriteProducts and viewedProducts arrays for simulating user interaction behavior

-👉 The data is fetched inside lib/api.ts, ensuring all frontend components such as product listings, suggestions, and user preferences consume a centralized data source.
-This also avoids exposing hardcoded branding/content strings like "readdy.ai" in your local codebase.
-You can update this Gist content anytime to reflect new courses, tags, or categories — no need to rebuild your application or expose internal files.

 ## 🎯 Core Functionality

 ### 1. Product Catalog Display